EDF Renewables Longpark Wind Farm Community Fund

 The panel also makes decisions on applications to the SSE Toddleburn Fund administered by SSE.

-Minutes of the latest panel meetings are available on request from the Community Funds Coordinator.
+Minutes of the latest panel meetings are available on request from the Community Funds Manager.
 Contact details can be found below.

 More information on the decision process can be found here.